cdl-geneseo/geneseo-dictionary/T/Thirsty.md

 # Thirsty

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-Q-T

-Bibliographies and Study Guides : Thirsty

 Created by  Unknown User (mtr7), last modified by  Kayla Stewart on May 04, 2023

 Related to Thirst Thursday.  &quot;Since he had to stay dry while pledging his fraternity, he is probably very thirsty&quot;.
 Romig, S-Z, 2015.
 Used to describe someone who has not had any kind of sexual experience in a long time and is eager to do so.  &quot;It's been so long since I have been with a girl, I'm so thirsty!&quot;.
 Romig, S-Z, 2015.(adj) 3.
 Someone who is overly eager, desperate, or aggressively seeking attention or validation, especially in a romantic or sexual context.
 It can also refer to someone who is very eager for something, such as success, fame, or money.Example: “Be careful not to post too many selfies at once, you’ll look thirsty.”
 (Stewart, S-Z, 2023)